-The Homewood Sixth Form Centre has a wide range of options that cater for students of all different interests and aspirations.
+Homewood Sixth Form has a wide range of options that cater for students of all different interests and aspirations.
 With a great variety of resources and teachers who are passionate about active learning, the Sixth Form here really bridges the gap between education and our futures.

-The students here at Homewood’s Sixth Form are focused on their futures however; the environment here encourages development in their independence and prepares them to really excel in their chosen life pathways.
+The students here at Homewood’s Sixth Form are focused on their futures.
+However, the environment here encourages development in their independence and prepares them to really excel in their chosen life pathways.

-In addition Homewood Sixth Form students are involved in a whole range of extra-curricular activities and charity fund raising events.
-In 2018, students from all our form groups raised money for MacMillan Cancer by participating in our Bake Off and coffee morning.
+In addition, Homewood Sixth Form students are involved in a whole range of extra-curricular activities and charity fundraising events.
+In 2018, students from all our form groups raised money for Macmillan Cancer by participating in our Bake Off and coffee morning.

 Homewood staff also work alongside Sixth Form students each year in order to provide the Sixth Form with popular social events.
 Students work with Homewood staff to provide a range of social activities, including a gala, the prom and regular “Thank You” teas.

-In 2018, 93% of students went to their first or second choice university.
+In 2019 96% of Homewood Sixth Form students were accepted by their first or second choice university.

 Time is regularly devoted to individual academic mentoring, as well as helping students to prepare for their work experience placements, give advice in planning their futures and developing study skills and time management.
-This is complimented by a programme of assemblies that involve many outside speakers to widen students’ understanding of the wider world and to gain an insight into the huge range of opportunities that are available to them.
+This is complemented by a programme of assemblies that involve many outside speakers to broaden students’ understanding of the wider world and to gain an insight into the huge range of opportunities that are available to them.

 If you believe that you are eligible to receive further financial support for the cost of travel or help with the cost of equipment or opportunities for study, you can apply for a student bursary.
 If you wish to discuss any of the above please do not hesitate to contact: